AnthonyEdmonds/govuk-design-system/src/community/index.md

       alt: "Design System Day 2022 Logo.",
       title: "Design System Day",
       content: "<p>Every year, we host an online conference to collaborate and share knowledge about design systems with like-minded people, covering topics like accessibility, community and decision-making.</p>
-      <p>Design System Day 2022 took place on 15 and 16 November.
-We're working to share videos, slides and notes with everyone soon.</p>",
+      <p>Design System Day 2023 will take place on 10 and 11 October.
+Find out about the <a href='/community/design-system-day/'>speakers and sessions at Design System Day 2023</a>.</p>
+      <p>View the videos, slides and notes for Design System Day 2022.</p>",
       large: true
     }) }}
   </div>